Peiffap/lelec2885/README.md

 Actually, there are three main layers in CNN: Convolution layer, Pooling layer (Max pooling) and Fully connected Layer.
 The convolution layer is the main layer in CNN, including the parameter ’filter’ which is actually the smaller number, but with the same number of depth with input image.
 Inside the convolution layer, the filter scan over or convolve every pixel and computing the dot product.
 Pooling layer would be our second layer and it is used to conduct downsampling operations inside which reducing the size of the image, that can be more easy to control the ’overfitting’ issue.
 The most common one is max pooling, it use the 2*2 filter with stride=2 to keep the maximum value of the image.
 The final layer goes to Fully connected layer that computing the class scores, and reduce the full image to the single vector of class scores.

-To implement practically our CNN, we are going to resort to Keras library.
+To implement practically our CNN, we are going to resort to **Keras** library.
 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano[1].
+The dataset used to train the net is **MNIST database of handwritten digits**.

 ## Model Implementation